 - Primary residence, purchase and rate/term refinance transactions only. - Non-traditional credit is ineligible. - Gift/grant funds are ineligible for 3-4 unit properties.

-3.14.03 Condominiums and Cooperatives8 (Co-ops) (March 1, 2017)
+3.14.03 Condominiums and Cooperatives (Co-ops) (March 1, 2017)

-For a condominium or co-op to be eligible for insurance, it must be eligible for sale to either one of the Agencies.
+For a condominium or co-op to be eligible for insurance, it must: